imansmallapple/app-oniroGPT/README.md

 **Notice**: In order to use the application, user have to get a valid token to access.
 Your can get the token from [here](https://platform.openai.com/docs/overview)
-After you get the token, go to entry/src/main/data/DataSource.ets, replace the 15 line of code const authToken = "your token" with your token.
+After you get the token, go to entry/src/main/data/DataSource.ets, replace code const authToken = "your token" with your token.